IN8bio Inc. (INAB) vs. Its Peers: A Comparison - News Heater

 INAB) stock’s latest price update

-The stock of IN8bio Inc. (NASDAQ: INAB) has decreased by -8.81 when compared to last closing price of 1.59.Despite this, the company has seen a loss of -6.45% in its stock price over the last five trading days.
+IN8bio Inc. (NASDAQ: INAB)’s stock price has dropped by -8.53 in relation to previous closing price of 1.29.
+Nevertheless, the company has seen a loss of -25.79% in its stock price over the last five trading days.

 INAB’s Market Performance